Introducing the Dyop®

 (Below is a static image of the initial screen for the Dyop Visual-Impairment Test.)

-Use a computer mouse to click the arrow adjacent to the spinning Dyop to indicate its spin direction.
+Use a computer mouse or touch screen to click the arrow adjacent to the SINGLE spinning Dyop to indicate its spin direction.
+That Dyop will stop spinning, but ONE of the other FOUR Dyops will then start spinning.

 (Below is a static image of the response screen for the Dyop Visual-Impairment Test.)

-When you have found and detected all ten of the spinning Dyop test response trials, the screen will display the number of correct selections and the elapsed test time.
+When you have found and detected all TEN of the spinning Dyop test response trials, the screen will

 A test completion time of 14 to 16 seconds with 10 correct responses indicates mental alertness.